-The most recent Idaho Department of Fish and Game performance data for the Sawtooth Fish Hatchery is presented below.
-Adult return information after 1995 does not include unmarked fish because hatchery and natural-origin fish could be determined due to the initiation of the IDFG mass marking program in 1991 and 1992.
-As such, numbers presented in the following table may be lower than numbers presented in subsequent tables in this HGMP.
+The most recent Idaho Department of Fish and Game performance data for the South Fork Salmon River hatchery program is presented below.
+Adult return information after 1995 does not include unmarked fish.
+As such, numbers presented in the following tables may be lower than numbers presented in subsequent tables in this HGMP.
 In addition, any loss of adults due to harvest or straying has not been accounted for in the following tables.
 As such, SAR information presented below are minimum estimates.